perfectwebteam/craft-formie-descriptionhtml/README.md

-# Craft Entry Section plugin for Craft CMS 3.x
+# Craft Formie Descriptino HTML plugin for Craft CMS 3.x

-Include the name of the section an entry belongs to in the GraphQL API
+Include the full html for a description field in Formie from the GraphQL API

 ![Screenshot](resources/img/plugin-logo.png)